jbiatek/BSGRulebook/dynamic.md

 </div>

-If a player chose Sharon "Boomer" Valerii, add one more "Not a Cylon" card.
-If a player chose the Political version of Gaius Baltar, with the "Coward" weakness, add one more "Not a Cylon" card.
+If either of these characters were chosen, add 1 more "Not a Cylon" card.
+If both were chosen, add one for each of them.

+- Sharon "Boomer" Valerii (Pilot)
+- Gaius Baltar (Political)

 <p class="daybreak cylonleader">
 If playing with 5 or 7 total players, add The Mutineer card to the Loyalty deck.